 We are unrelenting in our drive to raise standards of reading, literacy, oracy and numeracy and all staff build these disciplines into their curriculum planning so as to offer a whole-school approach to developing excellent readers, writers, speakers and numerate young people.

 Subject leaders and teachers are experts within their own subject areas and students and parents can be confident that subject knowledge of staff and educational pedagogy is of the highest quality.
 Teachers work collaboratively with each other to make links across the curriculum so that students are able to see and independently make connections between subjects and are able to acquire transferable skills to support them towards academic excellence and also prepare them for being well rounded, confident British citizens.

 We intend to offer an exciting curriculum which fosters a love of learning: wanting to know more, remember more and achieve more.
 We intend to remove barriers to learning and celebrate success together as a community.
 We intend to support all students to be the best that they can be.

-Click here to download our curriculum booklet.
+Click here to download our curriculum booklets on the Subjects page.